golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 {% solution %}

-First of all, let check if indeed there are any orphaned components:
+First of all, let's check if there are any orphaned components indeed:
 ```bash
 ps axu | grep -E 'yagna|ray-on-golem'
 ```